tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 In the remainder of this text we will look at what is needed to make such a viewer succesful and discuss the relation of the  viewer to other parts of the dissemination infrastructure, and discuss the available technical components that are presently available and used.
 A summary with the main conclusions and recomendations is given at the end.

 ## 1 Viewer requirements
-In order to understand what defines a succesful and good 3D web viewer we need to understand its requirements and how it fits in with the related infrastructure.
-The requirements are categorised by how important they are.
+In order to understand what defines a succesful and good 3D web viewer we need to understand its requirements.
+We categorise requirements according to how important they are.
 <!-- *General requirements on the viewer, desired functionalities, viewer components* -->

 #### High priority requirements [H]